 Language textbooks normally came with CDs in the past and had moved onto MP3s in the last decade.
 Now, it's possible to scan a QR code to listen to the audio, while reading the script in the back of the book or practicing pronunciation.

 For authors who previously added the first chapter of their next book as a bonus to the current book being read, add a URL QR code and incentivize readers to scan so they can read the next chapter digitally, with a link to purchase or pre-order the next book from the m-commerce store.

 At the end of ebooks there is always an option for reviews.
 But with paper books it's easier for reviews to become overlooked.
 Offering a QR code at the end routing to your preferred review platforms will encourage people to give feedback right away.

 Reading a manual or instructions in a book may sound one way to a person and needs to be described, but having a URL QR code linked to a video to show the reader how to do something will work wonders for someone who doesn't know the names of components.

 Engage readers with books with QR codes at the end of chapters with fun questions leading to your site where they can discuss and add comments.

 In self-help books, allow readers to participate through scanning QR codes with mobile phones with forms, fill-ins, quizzes, and exercises, to encourage them to do the work.

 Wouldn't it be amazing to see videos from your school, hear audios of quotes, and listen to music that brings back memories?
-Printing QR codes into sports, clubs, classes, labs, departments, and event sections of your yearbook will make you feel more connected to classmates and staff years after.
+Printing QR codes for sports, clubs, classes, labs, departments, and event sections of your yearbook will make you feel more connected to classmates and staff years after.